Trying to categorize the unusual social calls (trills) of the Nathusius' pipistrelle

 Audio file: 920326

-A fast trill on the left (with echo present) and a part A of the same bat on the right:
+A fast trill on the left (with an echo present) and a part A of the same bat on the right:

 Date of recordings: 2024-08-24 Recorded by: Kaz Veldtrom Audio files: 929680